mrbob55/mangos-docker/mangoszero/README.md

 The database now uses mariadb.
 After initializing the database you have to run the [InstallDatabases.sh](https://github.com/mangoszero/database/blob/master/InstallDatabases.sh) script manually outside of docker, just point it on the database running in docker.

-You also have to extract the gamedata (maps, etc) and put it in the [gamedata](gamedata) directory.
+You also have to extract the gamedata (dbc, maps, mmaps, vmaps) and put them in the [workdir/server/gamedata](workdir/server/gamedata) directory.
 This is easiest done on Windows using the [official binaries](https://github.com/mangoszero/server/releases/latest) and Git Bash or Cygwin.
 You can also do it using the docker image (see below).

 This is working well on my Raspberry Pi 3 with 1 GB of RAM, running on a 8 GB SD card (this is a little on the small size but if you use Raspberry Pi OS Lite you should have about 1 GB left over after setting this up).